Our fellowship offers 2 tracks: Pediatric (3 years) and Emergency Medicine (2 years) Each year contains 12 monthly blocks.

 Emergency Medicine Track

-While on the wards and in the PICU, the fellow is supervised primarily by faculty and senior residents from the Department of Pediatrics.
+While in the PICU, the fellow is supervised primarily by faculty from the Department of Pediatrics.
 The fellow, in turn, supervises junior residents and medical students.
 Bedside teaching is encouraged, with participation in Morning Report and weekly conferences.

 Anesthesia, NICU-well baby and outpatient clinic are specialized rotations to provide the EM physician with familiarity of the pediatric airway, neonatal resuscitation, and general care of the well newborn and premature infant and children.